geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 - `geostore-datasource-ovr.properties`: sample PostgreSQL datasource configuration for GeoStore.
 - `configs/localConfig.json.patch`: adds Keycloak as an authentication provider in the login UI.

+The sample follows the production-oriented OpenID mapping model used by GeoStore 2.6+:

+- Identity-provider roles map only to MapStore roles, currently `ADMIN` or `USER`.
+- Identity-provider groups map to MapStore user groups, such as `KC_ADMINS`, `KC_USERS`, `MS_ADMINS` or `MS_USERS`.
+- `dropUnmapped=true` is used for sample OpenID group mappings, so only groups explicitly listed in `groupMappings` are created and assigned in MapStore.

 The sample `mapstore-ovr.properties` intentionally separates the internal and public Keycloak URLs:

 - Browser-facing authorization and redirect URLs use `http://localhost/...`, because the local Nginx proxy exposes both MapStore and Keycloak on that host.